littlemars-guy/littlemars-ffmpeg-utils/README.md

 ## About the Project
 This GitHub repository contains a collection of Batch scripts designed to simplify and expedite video and audio conversion using FFMPEG on Windows.
-The scripts are intended to be conveniently placed in the "SendTo" folder, allowing users to quickly convert multimedia files to various presets with just a right-click.
+The scripts are intended to be accessed from the "SendTo" menu, allowing users to quickly convert multimedia files to various presets with just a right-click.

 ## Features: